-4. The demand for housing is closely related to the number of households in the UK.
-(A household can vary from one person living alone to a family with children or a group of unrelated people sharing a common space like a kitchen or living room.)
-Household formation depends on changes in the population’s age-structure, social changes including trends in cohabitation, marriage and divorce, and birth and death rates.
+5. The demand for housing is closely related to the number of households (a household can vary from one person living alone to a family with children or a group of unrelated people sharing a common space like a kitchen or living room).
+Household formation depends on changes in the population’s age-structure, social changes including trends in cohabitation, marriage and divorce, and the birth and death rates.
 It is also influenced by the availability and cost of housing.
-For much of the 20th century the number of households rose faster than the population growth and the average household size fell.
-However recently average household size has changed little and population growth is now the key factor driving household growth (see here).
+For much of the 20th century the number of households rose faster than the population and the average household size fell.
+However, recently average household size has changed very little so population growth is now the key factor driving household growth (see here).

-7. There is a long standing controversy over the granting of social housing to immigrants.
+16. There is a long standing controversy over the granting of social housing to immigrants.
 This has not been helped by local authorities’ reluctance to publish the relevant information.
 Some immigrant groups have very low use of social housing whereas others are more likely to be in social housing than the UK born.
-There is absolutely nothing in the rules that states that immigrants should get preferential treatment and, in fact, the 2011 Localism Act allows Local Authorities to bar applicants from joining the waiting list if they cannot demonstrate a local connection, such as living in the area for at least two years.
+There is absolutely nothing in the rules that states that immigrants should get preferential treatment and the Localism Act 2011 allows local authorities to bar applicants from joining the waiting list if they cannot demonstrate a local connection, such as living in the area for at least two years.
 However, priority for social housing is largely determined by need so some ‘high need’ immigrant families will gain access to housing over longer standing local residents deemed to be of lower need.
 This can be contentious.

-8. Nowhere is the housing crisis more apparent than London.
-Its population has grown by over one million in the past decade and now stands at 8.67 million, its highest level ever.
-It is projected to keep growing to over 10 million by 2030.
+18. Nowhere is the housing crisis more apparent than London.
+Its population has grown by over one million in the past decade and now stands at 8.8 million and is projected to keep growing to over 10 million by 2030.
 This growth is entirely down to immigration (see here).
-Despite being presented as a success story, London loses more people each year to elsewhere in the UK than any other region of the country.
-The number of households headed by person born in the UK has actually fallen since 2000 (see here).
+Despite being presented as a success story, London loses more people each year to elsewhere in the UK than any other region of the country and one of the primary reasons for those aged in their 30s and 40s is the cost of housing.
+The number of households headed by persons born in the UK has actually fallen since 2000 (see here).
 Waiting lists for social housing in the capital almost doubled between 2000 and 2012 but have since fallen due to the 2011 Localism Act.
-Meanwhile around half of all social housing in the capital is now headed by someone who was foreign born.
+Close to half of all social housing in the capital is now headed by someone who was born abroad.